gibsonpp/GR-sslcm-data/README.md

 </td>
 <td style="text-align:left;">
-Indicates both the season when the fish were captured/tagged, and the method by which the fish were captured. `summer` and `winter` fish are actively captured by snorkel-herding throughout the rearing habitat, while `fall` and `spring` fish are passively captured in rotary screw traps.
+Indicates both the season when the fish were captured/tagged, and the method by which the fish were captured.
+Summer and winter fish are actively captured by snorkel-herding throughout the rearing habitat, while fall and spring fish are passively captured in rotary screw traps.
 </td>
 </tr>
 <tr>